acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 * This is a destructive conversion, but relatively easy compared to the other, older methods out there (I find this acceptable as the film for this is long gone, and we're giving the camera a new lease on life)
 * Because of the 110B and Lomograflok's geometry, and how this conversion was designed, your pictures will be "upside down", with the wide part of the frame on the top (I quite like the different look it gives)
+* Framing is slightly off, but you get to know by how much quite quickly

 ### You will need